-The proposed modifications will support an orderly and compatible land use pattern; the signage ordinance modifications reflect the city's policy direction and provide consistency throughout the code.
+The proposed modifications will support an orderly and compatible land use pattern; the guidelines modifications reflect HARC policy direction and provide consistency throughout the code.

 (9) Public interest; enabling act.
 Whether the proposal would be in conflict with the public interest, and whether it is in harmony with the purpose and interest of the land development regulations in this subpart B and the enabling legislation.